sahelii/learning-map-generator/README.md

 ### Environment Variables in Production

-Always store sensitive keys (like `OPENAI_API_KEY`) as environment variables in your hosting platform, never commit them to git.
+Always store sensitive keys (like `DEEPSEEK_API_KEY`) as environment variables in your hosting platform, never commit them to git.

 ## 🧪 Development